divanvisagie/ratatoskr/README.md

 # Ratatoskr

-Ratatoskr is a telegram bot written in with the goal creating a generic AI driven bot architecture using a "design by experiment" philosophy.
+Ratatoskr is a Telegram bot written in Go, aiming to create a generic AI-driven bot architecture using a "design by experiment" philosophy.

 ![Ratatoskr](docs/logo-256.png)